guru9/jollyJet/README.md

 - **Infrastructure Layer:** Implement external integrations and data access.
 - **Testing:** Mock dependencies via DI for unit testing each layers.

---**This structured approach fosters clear separation of concerns, making the application scalable, maintainable, and test-friendly.**
+--- **This structured approach fosters clear separation of concerns, making the application scalable, maintainable, and test-friendly.**